boystrange/ProgramVerification/src/Chapter/Lambda.lagda.md

 f₁ x = x ^ 2 + 1
 ```

-which can be read as "`f₁` applied to `x` is `x ^ 2 + 1`".
-Note that
+which can be read as "`f₁` applied to `x` is definitionally the same
-we have called this alternative definition of the function `f₁` and
+as `x ^ 2 + 1`".
+We have named this alternative definition of the
-not `f`.
-There cannot be two definitions with the same name in the
+function `f₁` and not `f`, since there cannot be two definitions
-same Agda file.
-Here and in the following chapters, we will use
+with the same name in the same Agda file.
+Here and in the following
-indices when providing multiple versions of the same definition.
+chapters we will use indices when providing multiple versions of the
+same definition.

 ## Multi-argument and higher-order functions